Thursday, 21 April 2016

 Oghuz State

-They appeared to have been engaged in the historical events of the day and turned Islamic in the earliest XIth century from the mixed paganism by them in use.
-Although the many nomadic tribes were forcibly contrived by the Yabgu (the khan) to remain within the confederation and comply with its policies, a dichotomy between the settled and the pastoral groups soon became a reason for constant upheavals.
-At the end of the Xth, a branch split off, which was to originate the Seljuk lineage.
-This very moment was a turning point in the Oghuz fortune.
+They appear engaged in the historical events of the day and turned Islamic in the early 11th century from mixed paganism.
+Although the many nomadic tribes were forcibly contrived by the Yabgu (the Khan) to remain within the confederation and comply with its policies, a dichotomy between the settled and the pastoral groups soon became a reason for constant upheavals.
+At the end of the 10th century, a branch split off, from which the Seljuk lineage emerged.
+This event was a turning point in the Oghuz fortune.

 Meanwhile, the name 'Oghuz' was gradually replaced by Türkmen or Turkoman, a process completed by the beginning of the 13th century.